rhomobile/rhomobile-docs/eb/en/edge/api/printingzebra.md

 ### searchPrinters(<span class="text-info">HASH</span> options)
 Search printers connected to the device, available Bluetooth(R), or Network printers.
 It is highly recommended to search for a particular Bluetooth(R) address or IP address for Network connections.
 Also this method could be used to get printerID for known network / bluetooth printer, in this case you should specify deviceAddress parameter in options.
 Result is returned asynchronously using callback.
 The callback is called for each discovered printer.
 Search is finished if printerID is not set in callback hash.
 Note that discovery is not guaranteed to return all the available devices.
 Please run this method at least 2-3 times to get result with good accuracy.

-NOTE: on Android platform due to HW specific, when you call searchPrinters() for Bluetooth or for TCP and Bluetooth both, Application can freeze for few seconds - if user touch screen Android system can show Alert about "application not responded" - user should select [continue waiting] button.
+> Note: on Android platform due to HW specific, when you call searchPrinters() for Bluetooth or for TCP and Bluetooth both, Application can freeze for few seconds - if user touch screen Android system can show Alert about "application not responded" - user should select [continue waiting] button.

 ####Parameters